About Acupuncture

 Other techniques

 Moxibustion involves burning a herb called moxa.
-It is used to warm certain points and areas of the body
+It is used to warm and stimulate acupuncture points.
+It can be used to turn a breech baby

 Suction cups are used to lift the tissues to encourage the movement of blood and fluids.
 This treatment if often used when there are symptoms of stiffness, pain or viral infection